|

 Oklahoma's CRAPCO is structured where:

-1) The venture capitalist find their own investors, cutting out the insurance companies.
+1) The venture Capitalist find their own investors, cutting out the insurance companies.
 With no restrictions.

 2) The state repays at the rate of 30% in tax credits up to 200% of the investment.

 How does that work?
 This is the fraudulent shell game part.
-The venture capitalist arranges a artificial loan to inflate the investment (money at risk) to appear nearly 700% as large as it is.
+The venture Capitalist arranges a artificial loan to inflate the investment (money at risk) to appear nearly 700% as large as it is.
 Actually 690% which is what it takes to turn a 30% tax credit into 200%.

 Note: The area of the law addressing the 200% limitations is ambiguous leaving it unclear, what, if anything, is in fact limited to 200%.